ACD 506–03: Faculty Probationary Appointments

 The request for an extension could be based on the following circumstances:

-A one-year leave granted for professional reasons such as fellowships, visiting appointments, and research grants will not interrupt the sequence of probationary years, unless an exception is requested and approved by the Office of the Executive Vice President and Provost of the University.
+A one-year leave granted for professional reasons such as fellowships, visiting appointments, and research grants will not interrupt the sequence of probationary years, unless an exception is requested and approved by the Office of the Provost of the University.
 Individuals may apply for more than one extension and a leave may be extended upon approval of the president or president’s designee.

 Annual Feedback on Progress Toward Tenure